 So in this post, I’ve curated the latest dropshipping statistics in the dropshipping online business industry for you.

 While there are a lot of statistics dated as far back as 2014 flying around Google, I’ve invested a lot of time to uncover some of the latest drop-shipping statistics for you.

 To start with, the dropshipping industry is expected to reach a market valuation of $557.9 billion before 2025, registering a CAGR of 28.8%.

-Aside that, there are many other statistics that would interest and also educate you on the status of dropshipping stores.
+Aside from that, many other statistics would interest and also educate you on the status of dropshipping stores.